新宮観光協会

 Within Buddhist belief, this is one of the Buddhist images unique to the Esoteric Buddha "Myo-o".
 This is a statue of the guardian of the West, with its 4 remaining counterparts guarding the other directions of East, North, South and the center.

-In front of the museum, an outline of a pit-house found within the grounds of Asuka-jinja Shrine can be seen.
+In front of the museum, the remains of a pit-house excavated from within the grounds of Asuka-jinja Shrine can be seen.

-The 2nd floor exhibits are mainly about the history of lumber and lumber processing industry that helped accelerate the modernization of Shingu City.
+The 2nd floor exhibits are mainly about the history of the lumber and lumber processing industries that helped support the modernization of Shingu City.

 Add Asuka 1-2-28, Shingu [Google Maps]